The 5 regions in Champagne France

-Champagne France: Which Champagne House is best?
-What are the best Champagne Tours?
-Guests often ask us these questions.
 Every Champagne House is unique.
-Some Maisons use more Chardonnay grapes to express the elegance and freshness, like Champagne Ruinart in Reims.
-Other Maisons use more Pinot Noir grapes for intensity and exquisite taste, like Champagne Bollinger.
+Some Maisons are using more Chardonnay grapes to express the elegance and freshness.
+Other Maisons ar using more Pinot Noir grapes for intensity and exquisite taste, like Champagne Bollinger.
 What you prefer depends entirely on your own personal taste.

 Reims is the biggest city and capital of Champagne, France.
 Reims is easily accessible from Paris: 90 minutes by car and 45 minutes by TGV train.
 Champagne Tours from Paris can be booked in advance.

-Champagne-Booking is the Nr 1 world’s leading website for online bookings of Champagne Tours and Tastings and other activities at Champagne Houses in Champagne (France).
+Champagne-Booking is the Nr 1 world’s leading website for online bookings of Champagne Tours and Tastings and other activities at Champagne Houses in Champagne of France.

 Champagne Houses in this part of Champagne France, The Montagne de Reims, situated between Reims and Épernay, can be visited throughout the whole year… read more